Tony Dixon (American football)

-Tony Dixon (born June 18, 1979) is a former American football safety in the National Football League for the Dallas Cowboys.
-He was selected by the Dallas Cowboys in the second round of the 2001 NFL Draft.
-He played college football at the University of Alabama.
+Tony Dixon (born June 18, 1979) is an American former professional football player who was a safety for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide and was selected by the Cowboys in the second round of the 2001 NFL draft.

-Early years
+Early life

 Dixon attended Pickens County High School, where he was a two-way football player (running back and defensive back).
 He was a four-year starter and earned All-State honors two years in a row.

 As a junior he registered 1,286 rushing yards, 17 touchdowns, 115 tackles and 6 interceptions (3 returned for touchdowns).
 As a senior, he posted 1,450 rushing yards, 18 rushing touchdowns, 2 touchdown passes, one receiving touchdown, 6 sacks, 4 interceptions and 2 fumble recoveries.

 College career

 Dixon accepted a football scholarship from the University of Alabama.
 As a true freshman, he collected 22 tackles (2 for loss) and one sack, earning his first career start at free safety against the University of Tennessee.
 He had 6 tackles against Auburn University.

 As a sophomore, he became a regular starter at strong safety, tallying 75 tackles (third on the team), 2 tackles for loss, one interception and one pass defensed.
 He had 11 tackles against Louisiana State University.
 He made 14 tackles against Mississippi State University.

 As a junior, he split time between strong and free safety.
 He posted 65 tackles (second on the team), 2 tackles for loss, 4 passes defensed and one forced fumble.
 He had 13 tackles against the University of Florida.

 As a senior, he started at free safety, finishing with 90 tackles (third on the team), one sack, 2 interceptions, 6 passes defensed and one forced fumble.
 He had 10 tackles, one interception and one pass defensed against the University of Mississippi.
 He made 17 tackles against the University of Tennessee.
 He made 11 tackles against Auburn University.